charleskoffler/clprolf/README.md

 it focuses on the implementation, not the idea of a contract is respected.

 SIMOL FRAMEWORK FOR JAVA DEVELOPERS
 Simol framework is a package of java annotations, that offers a toolbox for java developers to work with simol frame.
-There are ten annotations, for each pure simol keyword, but not for "nature" and "contracts".
+There are annotations, for each pure simol keyword, but not for "nature", "contracts".
-Those annotations serves to fill the gap between java and simol, and to provide a way to easily use and learn simol mindset.
+Those annotations serves to fill the gap between java and simol, and easily use and learn simol mindset.

 The package org.simol.simolframework.java offers:
-@Simu_real_world_obj, @Simu_comp_worker, @Real_world_obj, @Information, @Compat_interf_capacity, @Compat_interf_version, @With_compat, @Underst, @Long_action, @Prevent_missing_collision.
+@Simu_real_world_obj, @Simu_comp_worker, @Real_world_obj, @Information, @Compat_interf_capacity, @Compat_interf_version, @With_compat, @Underst, @Long_action, @Prevent_missing_collision, @One_at_a_time, @For_every_thread, @Turn_monitor.
 They are placed in the same locations as pure simol, but just before class line, or interface, or method, or just before a type use for @With_compat(except in particular cases as return type of methods).
 Example:
 @Simu_real_world_obj
 public class Car { (...) }